 The soul’s journey is like “the hero’s journey”.
 There are dark, tight places, great openings and awakenings, and mysterious meetings.
-And we may repeat that sequence, or variations, many times.
+And we may repeat that sequence, or variations of it, many times.
 (We’ll almost certainly not have one big sunrise of enlightenment, and then float blissfully along a peaceful stream, ever after.)

 Within the cycles, we do often find ourselves in one of three processes:

 Shadow work, “un-stressing”, healing.
 Here the task is to uncover old patterns of avoidance and defense, structures which we’ve created to protect or armor against the danger we experienced in some trauma, in the past.
-And “we” and “in the past” may point to a vey much larger territory than we’d expect!
-Not only our since-birth experience, but also pre-natal, past-life, and collective unconscious material
+And “we” and “in the past” may point to a very much larger territory than we’d expect!
+Not only our since-birth experience, but also pre-natal, past-life, and collective unconscious material.

 Awakening to Divine Nature.
 The Eastern traditions identify many levels of samadhi or satori, so here again the journey has cycles We can characterize them as ascending levels of recognition that “I am That”, that our deepest nature is pure Being, Spirit, Oneness.

 It’s probably safe to say that every culture has found ways to facilitate this journey.
 Certainly these three facets of it have manifested over and over; they manifest over and over in individual lives as well, in a cycling or spiral often seen as the unfolding of the realized person.
+When the spiral appears in Natue, it expands with each circuit.
 Only recently, since the Cartesian/Newtonian revolution, have we humans attempted to deny the reality of this full range of human experience, and to avoid the cycles of this journey.

 For the two of us, coming along at the midpoint of the 20th century, much of life’s task has been recovering the means (tools, techniques, understandings) to persevere on this journey.
 Along the way we’ve each heard a call to also give assistance to others trekking on this route.